CrazyFrog81/FCL-Collaboration-Map/README.md

 2. Collaboration Network (https://github.com/sisisalia/FCL-Collaboration-Network-Map)

 # Collaboration Form
-This sub-project is a web application to collect information of FCL researchers by using Symfony.
+This sub-project is a web application to collect information of FCL researchers.
+This sub-project is implemented by using Symfony.

 ## Getting Started